What parents need to know about Minecraft

 Chat functions

 There are two different chat functions in Minecraft; Realms and server chats.
-Realm chat is hosted by the game developers, Mojang and moderated by them.
+Realm chat is hosted by the game developers, Mojang, and moderated by them.
 Server chat is set up by individual players, and is therefore not officially moderated.
 Usually players will invite friends to join their Minecraft server and use the chat, but some players offer an open invitation which allows anyone to join.

 Minecraft YouTube videos